hadmacker/asd_notes/README.md

 * **Irlen Syndrome**: A visual perceptual processing disorder.
 Coloured glasses have been shown to improve quality of life.
 * **Kanner, Leo**: [Wikipedia](https://en.wikipedia.org/wiki/Leo_Kanner)
   * In 1943, Dr. Leo Kanner (Psychiatrist) published the first systematic description of early infantile autism.
 He concluded that this was a neurodevelopmental disorder and that 'these children have come into the world with an innate inability to form the usual, biologically provided contact with people'.
 [Source: nih.gov](https://pubmed.ncbi.nlm.nih.gov/29667863)
+* **Kinesthesia**: See Proprioception.
 * **Leo Kanner**: See Kanner, Leo
 * **Macrocephaly**: A condition having an enlarged head
 * **Masking**: The process for a neurodivergent individual to fake a neurotypical persona in public or for a scenario.
 See also: _Scripts_.
 * **Mind**: While the _mind_ is associated with the _brain_ and often the two terms are used interchangeably, the brain is considered to be a physical thing (biology) and the mind is considered to be mental.
 [Source: byjus.com](https://byjus.com/biology/difference-between-brain-and-mind/)
 * **Neurodevelopmental Disorder**: Conditions that impact how the brain works
 * **Neurodivergent**: Describes people whose brain differences affect how their brain works.
 [See: cleveladclinic.org](https://my.clevelandclinic.org/health/symptoms/23154-neurodivergent)
+* **Neuroleptic Malignant Syndrome**: A life-threatening, neurological disorder most often caused by an adverse reaction to neuroleptic or antipsychotic drugs. [nih.gov](https://www.ninds.nih.gov/health-information/disorders/neuroleptic-malignant-syndrome)
 * **Neurology**: Science of the physiology of the brain.
   * Neurologists (Neurology) and psychiatrists (Psychiatry) both work with conditions and diseases that affect the brain and mind.
 However, neurologists specialize in physiological illnesses, while psychiatrists specialize in psychological disorders
 * **Neurospicy**: A colloquial portmanteau synonym for Neurodivergent.
 See Neurodivergent.
 * **Neurotypical**: An individual with "normal" behaviour
 * **Nosology**: The branch of medical science dealing with the classification of diseases
   * Relevance: The changing diagnostic criteria and scope for individuals with Autism
+* **PANDAS**: Pediatric Autoimmune Neuropsychiatric Disorders Associated with spreptococcal infections.
+A child may be diagnosed with PANDAS when Obsessive-compulsive disorder (OCD), tic disorder, or both suddenly appear following a steptococcal (strep) infection or if existing OCD/tic disorder symptombs beome worsened after a strep infection. [nih.gov](https://www.nimh.nih.gov/health/publications/pandas)
 * **PDD-NOS**: Pervasive Development Disorder - Not Otherwise Specified
   * DSM-III-R, 1987
 * **Phenotype**: Observed behaviour and traits
 * **Physiology**: The science of life and biology
 * **Pica**: (PIE-kuh) [Kidshealth: Pica is an eating disorder where a person eats things not usually considred food (i.e., grass, toys)](https://kidshealth.org/en/parents/pica.html)
+* **Proprioception**: The sense through which we perceive the position and movement of our body, including our sense of equillibrium and balance.
+Senses that depend on the notion of force. [sciencedirect.com](https://www.sciencedirect.com/topics/neuroscience/proprioception) - [Vestibular System and Proprioception: The Two Unknown Senses, propriorochsner.org](https://blog.ochsner.org/articles/vestibular-system-and-proprioception-the-two-unknown-senses)
 * **Psychiatry**: The science of the _mind_ specializing in psychological (behavioural) disorders.
 * **Psychopathy**: Mental illness or disorder
 * **Scripts**: rehearsed patterns used by a neurodivergent individual to exhibit a neurotypical response to a situation.
 See also: _Masking_.